SEO· 11 min read· Updated July 15, 2026

-How to Rank in ChatGPT and Perplexity (2026 Playbook)
+How to Improve Visibility in ChatGPT & Perplexity (2026)

 Karam Abd Al Qader, Founder & Product Consultant of Ijjad

-How to rank in ChatGPT and Perplexity — 10-step checklist with citation tracker
+How to measure and improve visibility in ChatGPT and Perplexity with a stable prompt and citation tracker

-How to rank in ChatGPT and Perplexity — 10-step checklist with citation tracker
+How to measure and improve visibility in ChatGPT and Perplexity with a stable prompt and citation tracker

 Quick answer